sonatype/chef-nexus-iq-server/README.md

 We run our tests against `centos-7.3` as well as `ubuntu-16.04`.
 However all major systemd based distributions should work fine.

-The alternative `nexus-iq-server::docker` recipe does not require systemd.
+The alternative `nexus_iq_server::docker` recipe does not require systemd.